Mediate2Agree

 This is the first contact the mediator has with you.
 This conversation is an opportunity for the mediator to ask you some basic questions and to answer any questions you may have regarding the mediation process.
 This telephone conversation/consultation can be done on an individual basis or can be done jointly with the two parties involved.

 This step provides an opportunity for you to get to know your mediator but also for your mediator to get to know both of you as well.
 During the consultation the mediator will inquire about your specific situation, will ask what your objectives are, and with your permission, will ask some questions regarding your specific situation in order to determine which package would best suit your needs.
 The mediator will then provide you with a brief description of the process and the cost of the different packages offered.
-With your permission, she will then email you a brief summary of the package she recommends and will attach the Client Questionnaire and Agreement to mediate you will each need to fill out and email back to her if you decide to proceed.
-Mediation will not begin until the Agreement to Mediate has been signed.
+With your permission, she will then email you a brief summary of the package she recommends.
+Once you confirm that you are interested in proceeding then the mediator will send you a Client Questionnaire and Agreement to mediate that you will each need to fill out and email back to her.
+Mediation will not begin until the Agreement to Mediate has been signed and payment has been received.

-Step 2: Individual meetings or intakes (1 hour per individual)
+Step 2: Individual screening sessions (1 hour per individual)

 The objective of this meeting is to ensure that your case is suitable for mediation (screening process) and also an opportunity for you and the Mediator to discuss in confidence your priorities, concerns, fears and issues.
 It also gives the Mediator the opportunity to review with you some of the information contained in your intake form and answer any questions you may have relating to the mediation process.
 This session is completely confidential.